Reecon/SLCombinedDonationBar/README.md

 The last goal in the list will stay on screen after completion.

+__Note:__ The browser source must be active, meaning the streaming software must be running and the source must be loaded, to make any changes to the goal list!

 ### Setting Up Multiple Goals

 After you entered the data for a new goal, you can select the checkbox under the section `Goal List` to add the new goal at the end of the list.
 When you save the settings, the new goal will be added and sent to the overlay.

 You can set up as many goals as you want.
-To edit the file directly, click on the `Open List File` button.

 __Note:__ Adding the goal to the list takes priority over updating the current goal.